IBM-Cloud/docs-services/services/Nexmo/index.md

 ## Sending SMS Messages with Node.js

+Now, let's send a SMS message from your Nexmo virtual number to your real mobile phone!

-To send a message, use the `nexmo.sms.sendSms` function and pass your virtual number you are sending the message from, a recipient number, and the message to be sent.
+To send a message, use the `nexmo.sms.sendSms` function and pass your virtual number (`YOUR_VIRTUAL_NUMBER`) you are sending the message from, a recipient number, and the message to be sent.
 Also, you can pass [optional params](https://docs.nexmo.com/messaging/sms-api/api-reference#request), and a callback.

-For this exercise, let’s simply hard-code a phone number (which should start with a country code, e.g. "15105551234") and a message to try the API:
+For this exercise, let’s simply hard-code your mobile real phone number (which should start with a country code, e.g. "15105551234") and a message to try the API:

 ```javascript
 nexmo.message.sendSms(